-Last year one of my goals was to spend less time cleaning.
-I felt like I spent too much time with a scrub brush in my hand and I was over it.
-SOOOOO over it!
+Last year I took an honest look at the amount of time I spent cleaning and I realized that I spent way too much time with a scrub brush in my hand.
+I was over it.

 Here’s what I’ve been doing.